-The Company has cash balances and only fixed interest-bearing guaranteed investment certificates.
+The Company has cash balances, a term deposit and a high interest savings account.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.